How To Pick The Best Tube For Your Boat:

 For the most wild tube ride, we recommend the Radar Galaxy.
 It’s in a class of it’s own.

-For the Adults who are looking for a more lounge style experience, there are a lot of great tube options that focus on what's really important - comfort and drink holders.
+For the Adults who are looking for a more lounge style experience, there are a lot of great tube options that focus on what’s really important – comfort and drink holders.
 The Radar Chase Lounge is a great option for young kids and adults alike.
 It fits 3 and can still be towed behind the boat, but offers a lot of back support and drink holders.
-We also recommend the Liquid Force Party Island for floating and lounging with your friends.
+We also recommend the HO Party Pad or the HO Play Pad for floating and lounging with your friends.

 Essential Tube Accessories: